nanomuelle/insforum/README.md

 I use git locally to manage my projects, following the branching model defined in [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) as a general guide, adapting it for each project as needed, so every commit to the master branch reflects a version of the project.

+There is a working version of the project in my server: http://insforum.nanomuelle.com

 ## Requirements
  - [x] Wireframe with tree sections: Top bar, Reply box and Image post box.
    * **Design choice** I have create a separate twig template for each section.